MyWare386/the-necklace/README.md

 # the-necklace

-Website of the manga : "The Necklace"
+Website of the manga : "The Necklace" by Olan

 Not finished yet : Drawings must be added